-If you use codeine while you are pregnant, your baby could become dependent on the drug.
+If you use this medicine while you are pregnant, your baby could become dependent on codeine.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take Codar AR (chlorpheniramine and codeine)?
+How should I take Codar AR?

-Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away codeine is against the law.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
+Selling or giving away Codar AR is against the law.

-Shake the oral suspension (liquid) well just before you measure a dose.
-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
+Shake the oral suspension (liquid) before you measure a dose.
+Measure liquid medicine carefully.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken this medicine within the past few days.

+Store at room temperature away from moisture and heat.
 Keep track of your medicine.
-Codeine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+You should be aware if anyone is using it improperly or without a prescription.